dtbuchholz/tutorial-fvm-hack/README.md

 npx hardhat node --network local-tableland
 ```

-Then, you can run the deploy script:
+Then, you can run the deploy script—**be sure to update the `contract`** variable in `hardhat.config.js` with the value logged in the script:

 ```bash
 npx hardhat run scripts/deploy.js --network localhost